morrison93/MobileApp-Albums-React-Native/README.md

 	2. Creating the Header Component:
 		2.1.
 Consuming File Exports;
 		2.2.
 Styling the Header component with React-Native;
 		2.3.
-Making the Header reusable, while understanding, the root-child hierarchy.
+Making the Header reusable, while understanding, the root-child hierarchy;
+	3. Creating the AlbumList Component:
+		3.1.
+Turning this functional component into a class-based component;
+		3.2.
+Perform fetching of data through HTTP request; 3.3.
+Manage lifecycle methods and component level state;
+		3.4.
+Render Album List to the device;